 The Forest Service is responsible for managing nearly 193 million acres of the National Forest System.
+We manage these lands mindful of the role they play in prororest System.
 We manage these lands mindful of the role they play in providing clean water, wildlife and wildlife habitat and other resources valued by communities and neighboring landowners, including Tribes.
 The Forest Service has a long and largely successful history of consulting and coordinating with Tribes in a government-to-government relationship on all aspects of forest and natural resource conservation and management, including wildland fire preparedness and wildfire suppression response.
 In the interagency environment of wildland fire management, the wildland fire management agencies of Tribes and Bureau of Indian Affairs are full partners in managing wildland fires, including coordinating and allocating assets to prepare for and suppress wildland fire.